Managing families wellbeing through school holidays

 There is no question that the school holidays can be tricky for parents to navigate, balancing work, home life and parenting throughout the summer is difficult to manage, we rely on the school routine for our children’s structure, social support and brain function.
-When structure, support and brain stimulation is removed it can be problematic to wellbeing, and common for unhealthy habits to be formed, therefore It is important to pay extra attention to our families wellbeing around these times.
+When structure, support and brain stimulation are removed it can be problematic to well-being, and common for unhealthy habits to be formed, therefore It is important to pay extra attention to our families' well-being around these times.

 Here are a few pointers to consider when navigating school holidays.

-Having structure and routine within the family unit is a protective factor for maintaining good mental health and wellbeing.
-Routine signals change of the time of day, lets us know when to nourish the body, exercise, relax and rest.
+Having structure and routine within the family unit is a protective factor for maintaining good mental health and well-being.
+Routine signals change in the time of day, letting us know when to nourish the body, exercise, relax and rest.
 Keep as much routine as possible through the summer months.

 Choose age-appropriate activities

 Consider your child’s age and stage of development and plan around that, remember trips that our kids previously enjoyed can be outgrown.
 If you have a few different age ranges, if possible, give the older children a choice of when to partake, it is important to promote autotomy with our teens (forcing a teen to soft play is never going to end well!), however, that being said it is also good from time to time to set boundaries around non-negotiable family outings such as walks, cinema trips etc.

 In today’s busy world with ample opportunity for activity, it can be natural to fall into the mindset of wanting to “do” all the time, stimulation can be detrimental, and it is important to allow our children to be bored, being bored will give the child space to tap into their creative mind, boredom can help develop skills, creatively and self-esteem.